cloudfoundry/uaa/README.md

 ## Inventory

 There are actually several projects here, the main `uaa` server application and some samples:

+0. `common` is a module containing a JAR with all the business logic.
+It is used in the webapps below.

 1. `uaa` is the actual UAA server